tig/winprint/README.md

 ## Graphical User Interface

-When run as a Windows app (`winprintgui.exe`), WinPrint provides a simple GUI for previewing how a file will be printed and changing settings.
+When run as a Windows app (`winprintgui.exe`), WinPrint provides an easy to use GUI for previewing how a file will be printed and changing many settings.

-The File button opens a File Open Dialog for choosing the file to preview and/or print.
+The **File button** opens a File Open Dialog for choosing the file to preview and/or print.
 The GUI app can print a single file at a time.
 Use the console verion (`winprint.exe`) to print multiple files at once.

-The Print button prints the currently selected file.
+The **Print button** prints the currently selected file.

-The settings (⚙) button will open `WinPrint.Config.json` in your favorite text editor.
+The **Settings (⚙) button** will open `WinPrint.Config.json` in your favorite text editor.
 Changes made to the file will be reflected in the GUI automatically.

 ## Sheet Definitions